 The Ranking Method, the Scoring Method, and the Domain Approach at a Glance

 Scarce resources and even scarcer resources.
 This has always been the case in project portfolio management.
 Previously, money was the main scarce resource, but now it is employees.
-The implementation of projects is limited by the available working hours and by the skills of the employees assigned to those projects.
+The implementation of projects is limited by the available capacity and skills of the employees assigned to those projects.
 So it is very important that everyone works on the right projects.
 Making the wrong decisions can kill your company.
 To put it simply, strategic project prioritization is a necessity.
-(Source: Harvard Business Review)
+(And we’re not the only ones saying this: Harvard Business Review).

-You are now probably sitting in front of the screen shaking your head, and you’re right.
+If you naively approach the topic of project prioritization, it actually seems to be very simple.
+Review all your current and upcoming projects and ask yourself which projects will bring the company the most benefit.
+Allocate your resources to those projects.
+Done.
+You’re probably sitting in front of the screen, shaking your head – and you’re right.
 This is easier said than done.
 You may have many projects to evaluate.
-It may not be entirely clear which evaluation criteria should be applied.
+It may not be entirely clear which scoring criteria should be applied.
 Or you may have too many top priority projects.
 In short, it just won’t work without a method.
 And we’re not talking about the “going with your gut” method or the “first-in first-out” method.

-When creating the rankings, it is necessary to examine whether or not the projects fulfill certain criteria.
-As a rule, only one or two criteria are used for the ranking.
+To create the ranking, check if the projects meet criteria that you have previously defined.
+As a rule, only one or two criteria are used for ranking, which can be the disadvantage of using the ranking method.
 And here the disadvantage of the ranking method comes into play.
 Ideally, the projects should be easily comparable to each other, so that the criteria can be kept simple.
 If you need more complex evaluations or have to compare projects that are very different from each other, you are better off using the scoring method.

 Possible ranking factors are: